Seattle Gears Up for Major Soccer Events

 Hatback Bar & Grille courtesy Seattle Mariners

 Whether you’re here for the tournament or to watch regular-season Sounders and Reign FC games, Seattle’s sports bars are perfect for both pre-gaming and watching matches with a joyful crowd of like-minded fans.
-Watch soccer on TV while playing Duffleboard (a cross between minigolf and shuffleboard) and other games at Flatstick Pub or while dining on crispy fried chicken at Golden Roosters.
+Watch soccer on TV while playing Duffleboard (a cross between minigolf and shuffleboard) and other games at Flatstick Pub.
 Both are just a short walk from Lumen Field in historic Pioneer Square.
 Sharing its space with Steelheads Alley microbrewery, Hatback Bar & Grille features 20 screens—its Victory Hall area is open to all ages three hours before Sounders games.
 Xtadium has a clubby vibe, with plenty of TVs plus an LED wall featuring sports events.
 A bit farther away, ideal spots for Cup-watching include Greenlake’s Atlantic Crossing; The George & Dragon Pub, a British-style bar in Fremont; and Ballard’s stylishly designed Rough & Tumble Pub, which is devoted to women’s sports but shows both women’s and men’s games on its many big-screen TVs.

 A soccer player in a navy blue jersey with "32 BUGG" on the back is about to kick the ball, while a defender in a white kit blocks her.
 A goalkeeper and a crowd of spectators are in the background.
 Seattle Reign FC photo credit Jane Gershovich